hadi-alnehlawi/Notejam/README.md

 * Prometheus service is installed on the cluster to aggregate the metrics about the kubernetes and the infrastrcure.
 # Building #
 Building the infrastrcure is happening in an automated way using Terraform.
-Before run we need to create a vairable file and map the its value.
+Before provisioning the resource, we need to create a vairable terraform file and map the its value.
 In additional to Terraform , we need a tool called [eksctl](https://eksctl.io/) which is going to be used to create kubernete cluster on aws easily and fast:

 ### EKS Clustsers ###
 ```